 MASTOPEXY (BREAST LIFT)

-During your initial consultation, Dr Farhadieh will thoroughly review your past medical history, including any history of thyroid gland abnormalities, high blood pressure, diabetes and smoking.
-Regular medications will be recorded, including blood thinners and dietary supplements.
-You will be asked to clearly point out what concerns you the most and what issues you would wish to have addressed.
+In this consultation, you will be asked to clearly address any concerns you have and what issues you want addressed.
 A physical examination will be undertaken and preoperative photographs taken as part of your confidential medical records.
 The options for breast rejuvenation will be discussed with you thoroughly, including any possible complications.

-The simplest way to think of a breast is as comprising a skin envelope, conical breast content and the nipple.
-Surgery involves a periareolar incision (surrounding the nipple–skin juncture) and a vertical incision on the lower part of the breast to gain access to the breast tissue.
+Similar to breast reduction surgery, this procedure involves an incision surrounding the nipple and a vertical incision on the lower part of the breast to gain access to the breast tissue.
 The surgery then seeks to re-cone the breast shape and reposition the nipple–areola complex to a more youthful position.
-Mastopexy is often performed as a day procedure and you should have someone to drive you home and stay with you overnight after the procedure.
+Breast lifts are often performed as a day procedure in either our Canberra or Sydney clinics.
+You should have someone to drive you home and stay with you overnight after the procedure to ensure you are properly assisted if you need it.

-Smokers will be asked to stop smoking for 3–6 weeks prior to surgery and to abstain for at least 3–6 weeks after surgery.
+Smokers will be asked to stop smoking for 3–6 weeks prior to surgery and to abstain for at least 3–6 weeks during their postoperative period.
 All aspirin and blood-thinning medications or supplements should be ceased at least 2 weeks prior to surgery, where appropriate.

-After the surgery you will be given oral pain medication to take during the first week.
-Although most regular activities can be commenced in the first few days, strenuous activity, particularly upper body exercises, should be avoided for at least 6 weeks.
-Sexual activity can resume after one week, but extreme care must be taken with the breasts, which will take 6 weeks to heal.
-Supportive garments can help to reduce postoperative swelling and should be worn during the first 6 postoperative weeks.
+For the first week post-surgery, you will be given oral medication in order to relieve any pain or discomfort you may experience.
+Although most regular activities can be commenced in the first few days, strenuous activity, and particularly upper body exercises, should be avoided for at least 6 weeks.
+Sexual activity can resume after one week, but extreme care must be taken with the breasts as they will take 6-8 weeks to fully heal.
+Supportive garments can help to reduce postoperative swelling and should be worn during the first 8-12 postoperative weeks.

-Significant complications are rare with mastopexy.
-However, all surgery has inherent risks.
-Dr Farhadieh will discuss these with you in detail during your consultation.
+Significant complications are rare with breast lift procedures, however all surgeries come with inherent risks.
+Just as he does with all other surgeries performed by Panthea – such as breast augmentation, reductions and tummy tucks – Dr Farhadieh will discuss these risks with you during your consultation.

-After discharge from hospital, you will be seen again in our clinic for postoperative checks.
-After the immediate postoperative period, you will be reviewed at regular intervals in our clinic.
+After discharge from hospital, you will be see us again at your postoperative appointment.
+You will be reviewed at regular intervals in our clinic after this.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’